hei-school/poja/README.md

 An asynchronous stack is also embedded using EventBrige and SQS.

 Additionally, POJA generates Github Actions for CI/CD, for health check, for formatting, for releases and for periodic database snapshoting.
-More generally, POJA provides a way to operate the Spring Boot framework on AWS on a large scale, at the highest level of quality, and yet very simply through a simple CLI.
+More generally, POJA provides a way to operate the Spring Boot framework on AWS on a large scale, at the highest level of quality, and yet very simply through a [CLI](https://github.com/hei-school/poja-cli).

-POJA stands for POstgres JAva as it only supported the generation of a simple Java Spring Boot connected to a POstgres in the beginning.
+POJA stands for POstgres JAva as, in the beginning, it only supported the generation of a Java Spring Boot connected to a POstgres.

 ## Usage

 Create a new POJA stack in minutes using the [POJA CLI](https://github.com/hei-school/poja-cli).
-Update an existing POJA stack in minutes using the same CLI!
+Update an existing POJA stack in seconds using the same CLI!

-Say good bye to the days where you had hard times launching new Java/Github/AWS stacks, and even harder times trying to apply a fix or a feature you developped on a stack that you want to apply to other stacks!
+Say good bye to the days where you had hard times launching new Java/Github/AWS stacks, and even harder times trying to apply infrastructure fixes or infrastructure features you developped on a stack that you want to apply on other stacks!

 ## Features